Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Results

 \subsection{Ablation Study}

-This ablation study consisted of two alternative versions of our pre-trained model: the first version conducted self-supervised contrastive learning using only loss\_cosine discussed in the Methods section, inspired by the SimSiam network~\cite{chen2020simple}.
-By contrast, the second version conducted supervised contrastive learning using only loss\_super discussed in the Methods section.
-The corresponding testing results have been presented in Table \ref{table:results}.
+This ablation study consisted of two alternative versions of our proposed pre-trained model.
+The first version conducted self-supervised contrastive learning using only loss\_cosine as discussed in the Methods section, inspired by the SimSiam network~\citep{chen2020simple}.
+By contrast, the second version conducted supervised contrastive learning using only loss\_super as discussed in the Methods section.
+The corresponding testing results on the downstream labeled data have been presented in Table~\ref{table:results} as SSL.